 - Probate Matter/Death (local county)

-- Bankruptcy (Indiana Federal District Court - Northern or Southern District )
+- Bankruptcy (Indiana Federal District Court, Northern District or Southern District )

 - Medical Licensing Board of Indiana (MLB)

-- Medical Licensing Board of Another State – If you know the physician has relocated out of state, contact that state's medical licensing board for the physician's contact information.
-If you are unsure if the physician has relocated, determine where the physician's National Provider Identifier (NPI Number) is registered at https://nppes.cms.hhs.gov/NPPES/NPIRegistryHome.do.
+- Medical Licensing Board of another state.
+If you know the physician has relocated out of state, contact that state's medical licensing board for the physician's contact information.
+If you are unsure whether the physician has relocated, determine where the physician's National Provider Identifier (NPI Number) is registered, at https://nppes.cms.hhs.gov/NPPES/NPIRegistryHome.do.

-- If the doctor is a member of the Indiana State Medical Association (check ISMA Physician Directory), contact the local county medical society or the ISMA.
-If the physician is not a member of the ISMA, and all other efforts have failed, call the Indiana Office of Attorney General Consumer Protection Division at (317) 232-6330 or (800) 382-5516 about filing a consumer complaint.
+- If the doctor is a member of ISMA (check ISMA Physician Directory), contact the local county medical society or ISMA.
+If the physician is not a member of ISMA, and all other efforts have failed, call the Indiana Office of Attorney General Consumer Protection Division at (317) 232-6330 or (800) 382-5516 about filing a consumer complaint.